 Bladder health supplements containing Hyaluronic acid (least expensive per serving first):

 - Hyaluronic acid by NOW ($$$)

-However, similar to Hyaluronic acid, in the few studies that showed the effectiveness of Chondroitin sulfate, the drug administration was done intravesically (straight in to the bladder).
-It is unclear if Chondroitin sulfate will work well when taken orally but I think there is no harm in trying.
-You can go with pure Chondroitin sulfate or choose to try one of the formulas packed with additional health boosting elements, such as Aloe vera.
+However, similar to Hyaluronic acid, in the few studies that showed the effectiveness of Chondroitin sulfate, the drug administration was done intravesically (straight into the bladder).
+It is unclear if Chondroitin sulfate will work well when taken orally, but I think there is no harm in trying.
+You can go with pure Chondroitin sulfate or try one of the formulas packed with additional health-boosting elements, such as Aloe vera.